-Stormwater has been identified by the applicant/permittee as a component of the discharge through Outfalls 001 and 002.
-This section applies to all stormwater discharges from the facility, either through permitted outfalls or through outfalls which are not listed in the permit.
-The language below has been included in this permit to control stormwater through discharges in individual permits:
+Stormwater has been identified by the applicant/permittee as a component of the discharge through Outfall 002.
+This section applies to all stormwater discharges from the facility through permitted outfalls.
+The language below has been included in this permit to control stormwater from the facility subject to NPDES regulation: